MPUmri/ERRM/readme.md

 ## Code

+**Note:** This code is for an older revision.
+Will be updated soon.

 This section contains the code used in the study and is organized by the order of figures.
 The code, results, and interactive figure (if available) for each figure is listed.